Born: February 03, 1956

 Unfortunately, the film was a disappointment, as was Encore!
 Encore!, a 1998 sitcom that cast him as a Pavorotti-like opera singer.
 In 1999, he could be seen in At First Sight and Get Bruce, a documentary about comic writer Bruce Vilanch.
 The same year, he could also be heard in Stuart Little, a live action/animated adaptation of E.B White's celebrated children's book.

-Returning to stage, Lane scored a huge success in the Tony-award winning musical The Producers, also starring Matthew Broderick.
+Returning to stage, Nathan scored a huge success in the Tony-award winning musical The Producers, also starring Matthew Broderick.
 The two stars left the show after a year, but when they returned to their original roles, sales once again skyrocketed.
 They went on to star in the film version.